 Members of the Society of '91 meet twice a month for specially designed classes and experiences led by staff and faculty.
 These sessions are meant to equip them with the skills, information, and self-knowledge to:

 Participants are chosen from a wide cross-section of the student body, both elected leaders and students from the general student body who want to learn more about leadership.
 Up to thirty positions will be available.
 Interested?
-Contact Wes Lawson, Associate Dean of Students, for more information and an application.
+Contact the Office of Student Affairs, Blake A, 223-6128, for more information and an application.